We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 Not up for a big decorating effort?
-Simply tie a colorful ribbon to the stroller handle.
+Simply tie a distinct, colorful ribbon to the stroller handle.

 You need to park your stroller before you enter just about anything at Disney World.
 There are Cast Members whose job it is to keep the stroller parking areas organized.
 They will move the strollers when necessary to make more room.

 This is why it’s good to make your stroller recognizable.
 It might not be where you left it.

 3. Be Prepared to Fold Your Stroller

 Your stroller needs to be folded before getting on most forms of Disney transportation.
 There are some instances you can roll it right on, but if things are crowded it needs to be folded up to make room.

 Strollers can never stay open on Disney buses and parking lot trams.